folly2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5.  a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 5.  a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 6.  a program that prints all single digit numbers of base 10 starting from 0, using putchar only.
+7.  a program that prints the lowercase alphabet in reverse, followed by a new line.